perrinod/perrinod.github.io/_posts/2020-03-18-saturday-night-limited-standings.md

     }
 }
 ```
-The winning players against an opponent who was disqualified were getting scores of 0 instead of 2.
+The winning players against an opponent who was disqualified was getting scores of 0 instead of 2.
 Making the calculations wrong and thus, the extension was displaying incorrect information.

 <center><h4>Correcting Scores</h4></center>